 Traditional French country products and motifs include roosters, olives, sunflowers, grapes, lavender, and beetles.
 The designs are often arranged in regular intervals, bordered by a wide panel of the motifs in a different scale.
 This is typical for textile products such as tablecloths and curtain panels.

 Toile is a traditional design for French Country fabrics.
-A white, cream, or yellow ground has large motifs in a single contrasting color, such as black, blue, red, or green.
-Toile themes include farm animals, monkeys and Chinese patterns, bucolic country scenes, or courting scenes of the 18th century.
+It's often found in a white, cream, or yellow ground with large motifs in a single contrasting color, such as black, blue, red, or green.
+Toile themes include farm animals, monkeys, Chinese patterns, bucolic country scenes, or courting scenes of the 18th century.
 Most toile patterns are printed on linen or cotton.

-Generous baskets woven or wire baskets, colorful ceramics and tiles, carved wood pieces, and Chinoiserie pottery, and natural grasses are used for accessories in a room decorated in the French Country style.
-Old, dark or colorful paintings adorn the walls.
+When it comes to the decor items in a French Country room, you'll find plenty of inspiration.
+Generous woven or wire baskets, colorful ceramics and tiles, carved wood pieces, Chinoiserie pottery, and natural grasses are commonly used in this style.
+Old, dark, or colorful paintings adorn the walls as well.